Ga11u/tekna-workshop/mongodb/README.md

 ```

 ## Step 4: Check connection to MongoDB
-Let's check if we can connect by opening an interactive shell (you may need to wait until MongoDB finishes the set-up and starts accepting connections):
+Let's check if we can connect by opening an interactive shell (you may need to wait until MongoDB finishes the setup and starts accepting connections):

 ```docker
 docker run --network tutorial --rm -it rtsp/mongosh mongosh -- mongodb://mongodb:27017